Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: The panel VAR

+The usual VAR representation in terms of $\bm y_t$ is obtained by stacking all country-specific models and reshuffling the columns of $\bm \Gamma_i$ and $\bm \Xi_i$ appropriately:

-We assume the errors $\bm \varepsilon_t = (\bm \varepsilon'_{1t}, \dots, \bm \varepsilon'_{Nt})'$ to be i.i.d.
-Gaussian with variance-covariance matrix $\bm \Sigma$ being an $n \times n$-dimensional unrestricted positive definite matrix.
-The off-diagonal elements of this matrix determine both contemporaneous relations across variables \textit{within} a country and -- more importantly -- instantaneous dependencies \textit{across} countries.
+The coefficient matrices $\tilde{\bm \Gamma}_j$ are of dimension $n \times n$ and the errors $\bm \epsilon_t = (\bm \epsilon'_{1t}, \dots, \bm \epsilon'_{Nt})'$ are i.i.d.
+Gaussian with $\bm \Sigma$ being an $n \times n$-dimensional variance-covariance matrix.
+The off-diagonal elements of this matrix determine both contemporaneous relations across variables \textit{within} a country and instantaneous dependencies \textit{across} countries.
 The latter relations are typically referred to as static interdependencies in the literature.
 Notice that unrestricted estimation of all contemporaneous relations across countries implies estimating $n (n-1) /2$ covariances.
-For large $n$, this adds to the already huge number of parameters in the $\bm A_{ij}'s$ and $\bm B_i$.
+For large $n$, this adds to the already huge number of parameters in the $\bm \Gamma_{i}$'s and $\bm \Xi_i$'s.